TREGS4/Tek/README.md

 You can **manually compile the source code** by following the next steps:

-In order to do so, you need to go to the `Projet/` directory:
+First you need to go to the `Projet/` directory:
 ```sh
 cd Projet/ #From the root of the source code
 ```